According to Teacher vision, portfolios can be divided into two groups :

 This is my favourite and I must admit that I consider it the best of them all.
-To learn how to use Evernote to create digital portfolios with your students I highly recommend this guide.

 Google Sites provides a free application for creating your own web site.
 It is also an effective platform for creating and hosting your e-portfolios check out this guide to learn how to create an e-portfolio using Google site

 It allows users to create multimedia slideshows using images, documents, and videos.
 Other users can then comment using text, audio, or video.

 Weebly is a platform to create free websites or blogs using a user-friendly drag-and-drop interface.

 This is an open-source e-portfolio system created by New Zealand’s Tertiary Education Commission’s e-learning Collaborative Development Fund.